-Academic Guidance will be provided for quarter-based program students identified as Warning status (CGPA and/or ROP).
+Academic Guidance will be provided for quarter-based program students identified as FA Warning status (CGPA and/or ROP).
 Academic Guidance is intended to lead students to improved CGPA and/or ROP toward program completion.
-This includes informing student that failure to improve may result in unsatisfactory academic progress and dismissal from the program.
+This includes informing student that failure to improve may result in unsatisfactory academic progress, a dismissal from the program, and potential loss of Financial Aid (FA) eligibility.
 Students will receive notification of their status after final grades post and will be contacted by the students' academic team to discuss appropriate Academic Guidance.